Frequently Asked Questions (FAQ)

 While very durable and stronger than the steel it surrounds, accidents or misuse can scratch the carbon fiber.
 This is easily repaired with 400 grit wet or dry paper (obtainable at most auto part stores) and Rem Oil or other oils.
 Wet the damaged area on the barrel with oil and gently sand the scratched area of the barrel.
 Feather both above and below the scratch to help eliminate possible dips in the carbon fiber.

 Q: Is it possible to damage a barrel while cleaning it?
 What should I avoid doing while cleaning?

-You should always use a bore guide when possible.
-This will prevent damaging the throat of the rifling as well as the bore.
-You should clean from the breech end whenever possible.
-Avoid damaging the crown with the cleaning rod.
+Always use a bore guide when possible, cleaning from the breech end.
+This will prevent damaging the throat of the rifling as well as the bore, and also help avoid damaging the crown with the cleaning rod.